DenisUA/Ruby-hotel/README.md

 ## Built With

-* The Ruby language -version 2.3.1
+* The Ruby language - version 2.3.1
-* Ruby on Rails
+* Ruby on Rails - version 5.1
 * PostgreSQL

 ## Deployment